flag-UK

 Funchal port guide: What to see, do & eat in Madeira city

-Madeira cruise port calls are made to the splendid city of Madeira – here’s how to make the most of your time on the Portuguese island.
+Madeira cruise port calls are made to the fantastic city of Madeira – here’s how to make the most of your time on the Portuguese Canary Island.

 Words by Laura French